 There is a particular kind of heartbreak that confuses people deeply.
 Because technically, the relationship never fully existed.

+No labels.
+No long-term partnership.
+No shared mortgage.
+No official ending.
 And yet somehow, months later, sometimes years later, they still cannot emotionally let go.

 I see this all the time.
 Someone will describe a connection that only lasted eight weeks with more emotional intensity than a five-year relationship.
 And to outsiders, it makes no sense.

+But psychologically?
+It actually makes perfect sense.
 Because almost-relationships leave behind something many real relationships eventually lose:

 Possibility.